Principles of Databases

 accessible Students with Disabilities

 If you have a documented disability for which you are requesting accommodation, you are encouraged to contact Access-Ability Services as soon as possible by calling 860.768.4312, emailing tlopez@hartford.edu, or by stopping by the Access-Ability Services office in Auerbach Hall, Room 209.
 If your request for accommodations is approved, an accommodation letter will be emailed to your instructor(s) upon your request.
 Please discuss your accommodations with the instructor as soon as possible to make appropriate arrangements.
 Note: Student requests for accommodations must be filed each semester.
-Visit https://www.hartford.edu/academics/academic-support/accessibility-services/ and click the “Registering” link for more info and a link to a video to walk you through the process.
+Visit https://www.hartford.edu/academics/academic-support/accessibility-services/ and click the “Registering” link for more info and a link to a video that walks you through the process.

 balance Title IX and Sexual Assault